-- 25. A ceiling applies to the contracting and guaranteeing by the central government, the BOM, or other agencies on behalf of the central government of new nonconcessional borrowing debt with nonresidents with original maturities of less than one year.
-The ceiling applies to debt and commitments contracted or guaranteed for which value has not yet been received. - 26.
-For program purposes, the definition of debt is set out in Executive Board Decision No. 12274, Point 9, as revised on August 24, 2000 (see Annex I).
+26. A ceiling applies to the contracting and guaranteeing by the public sector of new nonconcessional borrowing debt with nonresidents with original maturities of less than one year.
+The ceiling applies to debt and commitments contracted or guaranteed for which value has not yet been received.

+27. For program purposes, the definition of debt is set out in Executive Board Decision No. 12274, Point 9, as revised on August 31, 2009 (Decision No. 14416-(09/91)) (see Annex I).

-27. Excluded from the ceiling are (i) debts classified as international reserve liabilities of the BOM; (ii) debts to restructure, refinance, or prepay existing debts; (iii) togrog-denominated treasury bills, government bonds, and BOM bills held by nonresidents; (iv) normal import financing; and (v) amounts drawn under any swap arrangements with People's Bank of China.
+28. Excluded from the ceiling are (i) debts classified as international reserve liabilities of the BOM; (ii) debts to restructure, refinance, or prepay existing debts; (iii) togrogdenominated treasury bills, government bonds, and BOM bills held by nonresidents; (iv) normal import financing; and (v) amounts drawn under any swap arrangements with People's Bank of China.
 A financing arrangement for imports is considered to be "normal" when the credit is self-liquidating.